 So here’s some expert advice on how to dress to be comfortable, just like Dutch women.

 The things I do for my readers!

 Dear reader, now you might be thinking ‘attitude? you can’t wear attitude.’
-Well just like a Dutch person justifying not stopping at a zebra crossing while cycling, let me tell you that you’re wrong.
+Well, just like a Dutch person justifying not stopping at a zebra crossing while cycling, let me tell you that you’re wrong.
 Dressing to be comfortable is all about attitude.
-It’s the willingness to leave the house looking as if you’ve slept in your clothes, and not giving a damn!
-You need to adopt the perfectly timed shrug of the shoulders, the contemptuous sneer when you see other women actually making an effort not to look like shipwrecked refugees that just got off a boat with their last pair of ripped jeans and well worn sneakers.
+It’s the willingness to leave the house looking like you’ve slept in your clothes and not given a damn!
+You need to adopt the perfectly timed shrug of the shoulders, the contemptuous sneer when you see other women actually making an effort not to look like shipwrecked refugees that just got off a boat with their last pair of ripped jeans and well-worn sneakers.

 Practice your excuses

 Be prepared for people that might ask why you dress with the elegance of a sack of potatoes.
 Practice the following excuses:

 - We dress like this because we cycle a lot (even if you’re on holiday in Paris or New York)

 - Everyone dresses like this in Amsterdam (doe maar gewoon, individuality is not allowed)